alvesjnr/alvesjnr.github.io/content/the-nature-of-code-01.md

 Author: Antonio Ribeiro
 Summary: Updating informations about th e project: implementing basic vector arithmetic

 I implemented the first half of the codes discussed in the first chapter of [The Nature of Code](http://natureofcode.com).
-Mostly of the time was spent learning Cython, instead of actually programing.
+Mostly of the time was spent learning Cython, instead of actually programing, so I think that the second half of the code wouldn't take more than an hour to be implemented.

 The code is available at my [Github repository](https://github.com/alvesjnr/nature-of-code) for this project.
 The main three files so far are: